sgotzler/praxis-session/hypothesis.md

-# Going Live and Using hypothes.is to Create Collaborative Annotations
+# Using hypothes.is to Create Collaborative Annotations

-...
+### 1. Sign Up For an hypothes.is Account